Phase-Space Topology in a Single-Atom Synthetic Dimension

-which denotes the difference between phase-space Zak phase that illustrates the same quantum state geometry with the winding number in Eq. (\ref{eqn:eqn6}).
-The discrete change in \( \Delta \gamma \) reflects the spin polarization of the SSH-like chain, illustrating the bulk--boundary correspondence in the Fock-state lattice.
-The winding number, defined along a single loop in \( \phi \)-space, captures the difference in the helical structure between \( |n\rangle \) and \( |n+1\rangle \), with the sign information encoded in the geometric parameters \( R \) and \( C \).
+which defines the phase-space Zak phase that illustrates a quantum state geometry similar to the winding number in Eq. (\ref{eqn:eqn6}).
+The discrete change in \( \Delta \gamma \) at \(|v_r|=|v_{cr}|\) reflects the spin polarization of the SSH-like chain, illustrating the bulk--boundary correspondence in the FSL.
+The winding number, defined along a single loop in \(\phi\)-space, captures the difference in the helical structure between \( |n\rangle \) and \( |n+1\rangle \), with the sign information encoded in the geometric parameters \( R \) and \( C \).